 Round the Houses with Sarah Beeny is a series of podcasts where the ebullient property developer and broadcaster visits well known people in their homes and chats to them about their lives, where they lived before, and where they live now.

-Sarah Beeny, as we know from TV, has a lovely engaging manner that encourages people to talk.
-And they want to talk – because this is about things that matter to them; their families, their homes, their lives.
-Their homes are a reflection of who they are; based on their memories, experiences, and significant times in their lives.
+Sarah Beeny, as we know from TV, has a lovely engaging manner – that she now uses to encourage people to talk.
+And they want to talk – because this podcast is all about things that matter to them; their families, their homes, their lives.

-These celebrities are people we have ( mostly) heard of ( Joe Sugg, Jo Wood, June Sarpong, Julian Clary, Tim Lovejoy, Lynn Bowles and Pearl Lowe) so of course we are that much more interested (nosey) to know about the inner sanctum that is their home.
+These are celebrities that we have ( mostly) heard of ( Joe Sugg, Jo Wood, June Sarpong, Julian Clary, Tim Lovejoy, Lynn Bowles and Pearl Lowe) so, of course we are that much more interested (nosey) to know about the inner sanctum that is their home.
 How do they live?
 Where do they live?
-Does it fit with how we imagined them to live?
+Does it fit with how we imagine them to live?

-Sarah Beeny is a natural enthusiast who understands that homes are for living in and lives are lived in them.
+Sarah Beeny is a natural enthusiast who understands that homes are for living in, and that lives are lived in them.

-She doesn’t judge the space, or décor, she doesn’t make speeches, but responds naturally to the subject as she finds them, and wholly respects that this is their home, and that she is their guest.
+She doesn’t judge the space, or décor, she doesn’t make speeches, but responds naturally to the subject as she finds them.
+She wholly respects this is their home, and that she is their guest.

 Charming, informative, revealing and free to download.
 What’s not to like?

 Available from i-Tunes: Round The Houses With Sarah Beeny